- Complete Lesson One: Japan’s Demographic Challenges and Human Capital Issues (all readings, one required question, and one optional question)

 - Choose between EITHER Lesson Two OR Lesson Three (all readings, one required question, and one optional question).

 Your answers to both questions should range from 250 to 500 words (about two, double-spaced pages in 12-point font).
 The 250 to 500 word guideline is the total for both essays.
 Please submit your answers to me as an email attachment.
-Please enter Japan’s Physical Geography and Land Use in the subject line of your e-mail.
+Please enter Japan’s Demographics in the subject line of your e-mail.

-After examining the above readings and/or Web sites, answer the first question and one of the final two questions.
+After examining the following readings and/or Web sites listed below, answer the first question and one of the final two questions.

-- (required) In what ways have these readings increased your understanding of Japan’s physical geography and how it impacts human activities such as settlement patterns and transportation routes?
+- (required) In what ways have these readings increased your understanding of Japan’s population changes and how it impacts economic growth?

 - (optional) How can you share these materials with your students and how can these materials be integrated into your lesson plans?